vcl/vcl/modules/font-awesome/README.md

 ## Classes

-Each icons has a unique identifier in the `fa-` namespace.
+Each icons has a unique identifier in the `fa-`, `fas-`, `fab-` etc. namespaces.
-See [font awesome cheatsheet](http://fontawesome.io/cheatsheet/) for a reference available icons.
+See [font awesome icon catalog](https://fontawesome.com/icons?d=gallery) for a reference of available icons.

 ## Demo